Skip to Main Content

 CAS is a service offered through LSAC.
 CAS registration is required for all applicants to Delaware Law and simplifies the admissions process.
 Through CAS, all of your records, including undergraduate, graduate, professional, prior law school transcripts (if applicable), and letters of recommendation, are assembled and delivered electronically to Delaware Law.
 Specific information regarding CAS registration can be obtained at lsac.org.

-Submit Your Personal Statement
+Submit a Personal Statement

 Provide Letters of Recommendation